+The construction of $(\sG, \theta)$ is where the two approaches of~\cite{VZ02} and~\cite{PS15} differ.
+While the former relies on strong positivity results for direct image sheaves for families of manifolds with semiample canonical bundle, the latter resorts to Hodge modules and the decomposition theorem.
+To a large extent, the approach in this paper follows the original general strategy of~\cite{VZ02} but is purely based on natural functorial properties of de Rham complexes.
+This is the content of Sections~\ref{sect:Section2-Hodge} and~\ref{sect:Section3-VZ}, and in the more general setting of non-isotrivial families (instead of just the ones with maximal variation).

-When variation is not maximal, Theorerm~\ref{thm:VZ} is notably different from---and in some sense weaker than---the theorem of Viehweg and Zuo \cite[Thm.~1.4.(i)]{VZ02} in the canonically polarized case.
-The reason for this difference is due to the fact that without a reasonable functor associated to the family, the existence of Viehweg-Zuo subsheaves can no longer be extracted from their construction at the level of moduli stacks, where the variation is maximal.
+It is worth pointing out that once there is an algebraic moduli functor (for example in the canonically polarized case), then the line bundle $\sB$ in Theorem~\ref{thm:VZ} is trivial.
+The reason that in general $\sB$ cannot be assumed to be trivial is that without a reasonable functor associated to the family, the existence of Viehweg-Zuo subsheaves can no longer be extracted from their construction at the level of moduli stacks, where the variation is maximal.
 We refer the reader to Section~\ref{sect:Section5-Future} for more details and a brief review of the cases where this difficulty can be overcome.